Nikhils-G/Fraud-Detection-with-SVMSMOTE-Neural-Networks/README.md

 - Exploring **Explainable AI (XAI)** for transparency in fraud prediction

 ## 🤝 Acknowledgments
-Special thanks to **Nishant Sir** for his mentorship and guidance throughout the project.
+Special thanks to **Nishant Killedar Sir** for his mentorship and guidance throughout the project.

 ## 📬 Contact
 For any questions or collaborations, feel free to reach out via **[LinkedIn](https://www.linkedin.com/in/nikhilsukthe/)**.